kwkuehn/silvrback-upload/README.md

   ![Settings Window](https://raw.github.com/kwkuehn/silvrback-upload/master/image/pull_request.png)
   ![Settings Window](https://raw.github.com/kwkuehn/silvrback-upload/master/image/done.png)

 If you edit or create a new article, just commit it and create a new pull request and you’re done.
-Don't forget to set your public profile email.
+Be sure to set your profile email to public in order to complete this upload.